FAQs for Lafayette Faculty & Staff

 Yes, we're happy to meet with any of your classes to instruct them in finding and using the information they need for their assignments.
 We tailor all our sessions to the individual needs of your students.
-To learn more or to arrange a session for your class, contact Lijuan Xu, instruction coordinator (610.330.5152).
+To learn more or to arrange a session for your class, contact Lijuan Xu, Associate Director for Research & Instructional Services (610.330.5152).
 More »

 Interlibrary Loan (ILL)

 How long does it take to get something from interlibrary loan?

 The time it takes for ILL materials to arrive varies with the difficulty of the request, the proximity of the lending library, and the material type.
 Book requests that can be filled from Lehigh Valley schools arrive in several working days, while more involved requests can take several weeks.
 Journal articles are typically delivered within a day or two, but that can vary as well.
 Keep in mind that requests submitted Friday through Sunday most likely won't get processed until Monday, which will add to the time it takes to obtain the materials.

 How can I renew my interlibrary loan materials?